jnozzi/cocoadev.com/markdown/NSStringCategory.md

 ----
 **Revision History**

-Adjusted indentation, spacing, braces. -- General/DustinVoss
+Adjusted indentation, spacing, braces. -- DustinVoss

-Added header and implemetation files for unit tesing using General/ObjcUnit.
-I think it should be a part of any code. -- General/NirSoffer
+Added header and implemetation files for unit tesing using ObjcUnit.
+I think it should be a part of any code. -- NirSoffer

-Added someone's **containsString:**. -- General/DustinVoss
+Added someone's **containsString:**. -- DustinVoss

 7 November 2003 - added splitToSize:(unsigned)size, removeTabsAndReturns, newlineToCR methods

-**25 November 2003** - added General/GormanChristian's safeFilePath method from the General/SafelyNamingFiles page
+**25 November 2003** - added GormanChristian's safeFilePath method from the SafelyNamingFiles page

-**7 June 2004** - added     whitespaceRangeForRange: adapted from code by General/MikeTrent over at General/ImplementSyntaxHighlighting
+**7 June 2004** - added     whitespaceRangeForRange: adapted from code by MikeTrent over at ImplementSyntaxHighlighting

-**13 June 2004** - added     findRegularExpression: -- General/PerryClarke
+**13 June 2004** - added     findRegularExpression: -- PerryClarke

 **16 March 2005** - added     -(BOOL)isValidURL

-**16 March 2005** - added     containsCharacterFromSet:,     stringWithSubstitute:forCharactersFromSet:,     stringSafeForXML, and     substringBefore/    General/AfterRange: -- General/DustinVoss
+**16 March 2005** - added     containsCharacterFromSet:,     stringWithSubstitute:forCharactersFromSet:,     stringSafeForXML, and     substringBefore/    AfterRange: -- DustinVoss

 **9 October 2005** - cleaned up and modified -tokensSeparatedByCharactersFromSet: to behave as expected, that is, to return tokens separated by characters from specified set, instead of tokens separated by the inverse of the specified set.
 Updated -words and -objCTokens accordingly and fixed compile error in -words, though I question the usefulness of these methods.
 Corrected misuse of NULL in containsString: and eliminated C99 scoping in *for* loop within -findRegularExpression:ignoreCase: to eliminate compiler warnings.
-Fixed bug in findRegularExpression:ignoreCase: where *for* loop would be exited prematurely if a subexpression was not matched; instead, now returns General/[NSNull null] in this case.
-Also rewrote this method to use General/NSMutableData, removing hard-coded space allocation, and added raise_reg_error_exception function to raise an exception on error.  -- General/TkM
+Fixed bug in findRegularExpression:ignoreCase: where *for* loop would be exited prematurely if a subexpression was not matched; instead, now returns [NSNull null] in this case.
+Also rewrote this method to use NSMutableData, removing hard-coded space allocation, and added raise_reg_error_exception function to raise an exception on error.  -- TkM

 ----

-**General/NSString (rot13)**
+**NSString (rot13)**

 This is a simple category to add a class function that allows ROT13 encoding to the string class.
 A friend asked for a simple ROT13 encoder/decoder, so I hacked this together real quick while